 5. Castle Combe

-Castle Combe’s picturesque facade has been featured in several movies like War Horse and Doctor Dolittle.
+Castle Combe’s picturesque façade has been featured in several films like War Horse and Doctor Dolittle.

 This Cotswold village is filled with limestone cottages and stone-tiled roofs, all perfectly framed by the lush green of the trees surrounding it.

 Look for the iconic Town Bridge when you arrive here, and relish the view of this grandiose village.